Courses for Fall 2025

 Quantitative Data Analysis

 PHYS 0151-153 Principles of Physics II: Electromagnetism and Radiation Peter Harnish W 1:45 PM-3:44 PM The topics of this calculus-based course are electric and magnetic fields; Coulomb's, Gauss's, Ampere's, and Faraday's laws; DC and AC circuits; Maxwell's equations and electromagnetic radiation.
 Credit is awarded for only one of the following courses.
 PHYS 0009, PHYS 0102, PHYS 0151, PHYS 0171.
 Students with AP or Transfer Credit for PHYS 0102 or PHYS 0151 who complete PHYS 0151 will thereby surrender the AP or Transfer Credit.
 Prerequisite: Students in PHYS 0151 should already have taken MATH 1410 or the equivalent, or betaking it simultaneously with PHYS 0151.
-Physical World Sector
+Quantitative Data Analysis

 PHYS 0151-154 Principles of Physics II: Electromagnetism and Radiation Peter Harnish R 7:00 PM-8:59 PM The topics of this calculus-based course are electric and magnetic fields; Coulomb's, Gauss's, Ampere's, and Faraday's laws; DC and AC circuits; Maxwell's equations and electromagnetic radiation.
 Credit is awarded for only one of the following courses.
 PHYS 0009, PHYS 0102, PHYS 0151, PHYS 0171.
 Students with AP or Transfer Credit for PHYS 0102 or PHYS 0151 who complete PHYS 0151 will thereby surrender the AP or Transfer Credit.
 Prerequisite: Students in PHYS 0151 should already have taken MATH 1410 or the equivalent, or betaking it simultaneously with PHYS 0151.
 Quantitative Data Analysis